kelvincabaldo07/MemoriesPhotographyStudio/booking/public/placeholders/README.md

 - Recommended size: 800x600px or similar aspect ratio
 - Format: JPG or PNG
 - Keep file sizes optimized for web (< 500KB each)
+- Service images will display at 160px height (40px wider for portrait/landscape)